wqking/metapp/doc/meta-interface-overview.md

 We can implement meta interface in the specialization of DeclareMetaType for the type we want to declare.
 An "implemented" meta interface is just a static function with exactly same prototype as the member functions in MetaType.
+The static function defines a static instance of the meta interface with proper arguments to the constructor, then returns a pointer to the static instance.
 A meta type can implement more than one meta interfaces.

 For example, to implement meta interface `MetaClass` for `MyClass`,